 “But if there is serious injury, you are to take life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, bruise for bruise.”

-The idea here was that the children of Israel would learn to understand the relative gravity of injury to one another.
+This quote was the law.
+It was simply an explanation of how serious it is to physically hurt a brother or sister.
+Apparenly, the idea here was that the children of Israel would learn to understand the relative gravity of injury to one another.
 Maybe knocking a brother’s tooth out in a fight wouldn’t seem like such a good idea if he got to knock one of mine out to even the score.
 Unfortunately, “settling the score” rarely results in a mended relationship full of trust in one another.
-Fortunately Jesus sheds light on this dilemma when the “Author of Grace” gave us a better understanding of how to live peacefully.

 I’m getting a first hand lesson of how to apply this verse in my life right now and it’s HARD.
 Loving unlovable people is HARD WORK but then I remember that Jesus loves me even when I am unlovable and I find myself thankful for grace once again.